 The Anne Frank Center for Mutual Respect will set up internships based on your needs and school requirements.
 We typically look for candidates with some work experience and students who want to learn about Anne Frank.
 We have programs that work with her diary as well as use tools to advance her legacy, to educate young people and communities in the U.S. and Canada about the dangers of intolerance, antisemitism, racism and discrimination.
 Contact our Education Department at firstname.lastname@example.org

 The Anne Frank Center for Mutual Respect is seeking college and newly graduated student interns to work on a variety of projects supporting key staff members.
 Interns will gain first-hand experience working for a progressive social justice organization with a focus on educational programming and grassroots organizing.

 1. Supporting the Programming and Education departments in the execution of public programs for student audiences, including performances, exhibitions, lectures and

 classes for schools.

-3. Providing the Development department implementing various programs.
+3. Working with the Development department to implement various programs.

 4. Other projects as needed by the center and your internship requirements.